Kids are like sponges. They have a thirst for learning and can excel at sports when they start at a young age.

-It doesn’t matter what it is: football, soccer, hockey, basketball or tennis, they’re going to grow with the sport while their brain develops.
+It doesn’t matter what it is: football, soccer, hockey, basketball or tennis, they’re going to grow with the sport while both their brains and bodies develop.

-You don’t want to run your kid completely ragged while trying to teach them tennis, but if you start them now, you can watch them do exceptionally well in the coming years.
+These days kids have options for so many activities.
+You don’t want to run them ragged trying to teach them tennis, but if you start them early, you can watch them do exceptionally well if they continue with the sport.

 Children love to imitate their heroes, and they’re able to identify a passion.